-Ernest Rutherford is hailed as the founder of nuclear physics, and the title is well deserved.
-In addition to proposing the very concept of an atomic nucleus, he also made important discoveries about the structures of atomic nuclei.
+Ernest Rutherford is considered the founder of nuclear physics, and the title is well deserved.
+In addition to proposing the very concept of an atomic nucleus, Rutherford also made important discoveries about the structures of atomic nuclei.

 The first bit of evidence about the structure of the nucleus came from Rutherford’s earliest experiments with alpha particles, even before the nucleus itself was discovered.
 Rutherford noticed that an alpha particle has exactly the same mass as a helium ion—an atom of helium with its electrons removed.
 This could hardly be a coincidence, Rutherford thought.
 Perhaps alpha particles just are helium ions!